* Stronger-than-expected Aug CPI boosts rate hike odds

 * Amazon leads drop in consumer discretionary stocks

-The firming in inflation, along with a weekly jobless claims report that showed the labor market stays near full employment, could cause the Federal Reserve to consider raising rates in December.
-The Fed has its next policy meeting on Sept.
-19-20.
+The firming in inflation, along with a weekly jobless claims report that showed the labor market stays near full employment, could cause the Fed to consider raising rates for a third time this year in December.

 "I don't think the market was expecting that kind of a strength in terms of inflation," said Victor Jones, director of trading at TD Ameritrade.

-The strong CPI data sent U.S. Treasury yields higher, with the two-year yield hitting a seven-week peak.
-The odds of a hike in December topped 50 percent for the first time since July, according to CME Group's FedWatch tool.
+After the data was released, the odds of a hike in December rose to top 50 percent for the first time since July, from 41.3 percent, according to CME Group's FedWatch tool.

-Six of the 11 major S&P sectors were lower.
+Six of the 11 major S&P sectors were higher.

-The consumer discretionary index was down 0.51 percent, led by declines of more than 1 percent in Amazon , Disney and Charter Communications.
+The consumer discretionary index was down 0.33 percent, led by declines of 0.7 percent to 0.9 percent in Amazon , Disney and Charter Communications.